valflrt/leJardinier-v2/README.md

 ## Simple start

 - Simple start: `npm start`
 - Development start: `npm run dev`

 # Notes

-- this bot is for development usage only
+- this bot is for development use only
-- *Caution: my code was extremely fucked up at this time so don't pay too much attention*
+- *Caution: my code was extremely bad at this point so don't pay too much attention*